Leah's Growth and Organizational Scaling Guide

 Reports to: Engineering

 Engineering manager and technical lead for the team.
-Responsible for ensuring we develop software in a sustainable way.
+Responsible for ensuring we sustainably develop software.

 Manager of engineers within the team.